Next Goal Wins (2023 film): Release

 The film premiered at the Toronto International Film Festival on September 10, 2023, prior to its commercial release on November 17, 2023.
 The film was originally set to be released on April 21, 2023, before being postponed to September 22, 2023, and then to its current date.
 The film's cast, however, was unable to attend the premiere due to the restrictions imposed by the 2023 SAG-AFTRA strike.

 Next Goal Wins released for digital platforms on January 16, 2024, followed by a Blu-ray and DVD release on February 27, 2024.

 Reception

 Box office

 Next Goal Wins grossed $6.7 million in the United States and Canada, and $11.9 million in other territories, for a worldwide gross of $18.6 million.

 In the United States and Canada, Next Goal Wins was released alongside The Hunger Games: The Ballad of Songbirds & Snakes, Trolls Band Together, and Thanksgiving, and was projected to gross around $5 million from 2,240 theaters in its opening weekend.
 It went on to debut to $2.5 million, finishing eighth at the box office.
 The film made $1.6 million in its second weekend (a drop of 35.1%), finishing in 11th.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 44 out of 100, based on 42 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those polled by PostTrak gave it an 86% overall positive score, with 65% saying they would definitely recommend the film.

+Peter Bradshaw of The Guardian gave the film 3 out of 5 stars, writing that the film had sacrificed "the stranger-than-fiction value" of the documentary it was based on, as well as criticizing some of the film's casting decisions.
+Overall, Bradshaw described the film as "broad, affectionate and often funny in a goofy way", and while questioning Fassbender's casting instead of an actor more known for his comedic roles, wrote that "like the intensely committed professional actor that he is, Fassbender works hard to fabricate a comedy performance and more or less makes it work."